bmagyar11/password-hashing-thesis/README.md

 Optional:
 - A working OpenCL runtime (GPU or CPU)
-- Vulkan SDK or drivers for Vulkan backend
+- The included .spv Vulkan kernel file
+- For Vulkan testing; A dedicated GPU

 ---